microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge00.md

 ## Pre-requisites

-An Azure subscription is required that can deploy Azure SQL resources (Azure SQL Database and Azure SQL Database Managed Instance), Virtual Machines.
+An Azure subscription is required that can deploy Azure SQL resources (Azure SQL Database and Azure SQL Managed Instance), Virtual Machines.

 ## Introduction